Copyright © 2023 LOCALIIZ | All rights reserved

 Bánh Mì Kitchen is the takeaway lunch spot that every neighbourhood deserves.
 As the name would suggest, they only serve up some damn delicious and authentic bánh mì.
 Aussie Ryan Ching worked in Ho Chi Minh City for three years before relocating to the lovely 852 and decided to share his love of bánh mì with his new home.

-The baguettes at Bánh Mì Kitchen are made in collaboration with Rise Boulangerie, and the dough is delivered to BMK’s two locations in Hong Kong daily to be baked fresh in-house.
+Baguettes used at Bánh Mì Kitchen are made in collaboration with Rise Boulangerie, and the dough is delivered to the shops daily to be baked fresh in-house.
 The crust is chewy yet crispy enough to leave your front dusted with crumbs, with a filling that’s dense yet light and absorbs all the flavourful drippings of the ingredients.

-Fillings are also made fresh every day in-house.
+Fillings are also made fresh every day.
 Choose from cold cuts, char siu, beef brisket, lemongrass chicken, or tofu, all served with crunchy pickled carrots, daikon, spring onion, cucumber, and coriander, with all bánh mì priced at $60 or under.
-Keep your eyes peeled for their monthly specials like Meatball & Satay Beef Bánh Mì, but especially our favourite, Roast Pork Belly Bánh Mì with crackling.
+Keep your eyes peeled for their monthly specials like meatball & satay beef bánh mì, but especially our favourite, roast pork belly bánh mì with crackling.

-Don’t forget to wash it all down with a Vietnamese coffee made from beans imported from the gorgeous highlands of Da Lat.
-If you’re ever at their Kwun Tong location, ask to borrow one of their free picnic blankets and have a bánh mì feast on the chilled out harbourfront promenade.
+Don’t forget to wash it all down with a Vietnamese coffee made from beans imported from the gorgeous highlands of Đà Lạt.
+If you’re ever at their Kwun Tong location, ask to borrow one of their free picnic blankets and have a bánh mì feast on the chilled-out harbourfront promenade.

 Bánh Mì Bakery is sister duo Ah Chu and Ah Yee’s passion project.
 Bánh mì were a big part of their lives growing up, and seeing a lack of decent Viet sarnies upon their return to Hong Kong, Ah Yee quit her job to open up Bánh Mì Bakery with her younger sister, who’s a passionate cook.

-If you’re feeling overwhelmed, there’s a handy board that ranks each month’s most popular bánh mì orders.
-The sisters, while loving to experiment with different cooking techniques (there’s an entire sous-vide selection), are champions of authentic Vietnamese flavours, sourcing all of their ingredients straight from Vietnam and even learning how to cook there.
+If you’re feeling overwhelmed, there’s a handy board that ranks each month’s most popular orders.
+While loving to experiment with different cooking techniques (there’s an entire sous-vide selection), the sisters are champions of authentic flavours, sourcing all of their ingredients from Vietnam and even learning how to cook there.

-You’ll find that the baguette itself at Bánh Mì Bakery is slightly different from others on this list.
-In an effort to get the crunchiest crust that won’t cut the roof of your mouth, the sisters have sourced a bread that has a higher flour-to-rice-flour ratio.
+You’ll find that the baguette itself at Bánh Mì Bakery is slightly different, too.
+In an effort to get the crunchiest crust that won’t cut the roof of your mouth, they sourced a bread that has a higher flour-to-rice-flour ratio.

 Bánh Mì Bakery, 49 Lung Kong Road, Kowloon City | (+852) 2360 2883

 Tim Kee is a true hidden gem that Jordan locals, as well as bánh mì lovers, can vouch for.
-A long-standing shop that’s been run by the friendly Uncle Ho (Fan Kwai-ho) since 1993, Tim Kee is big on nostalgia and simplicity.
-There are only three offerings on the menu: A Large Bánh Mì ($76) that can be shared between four people, a Small Bánh Mì ($39) that is perfect for one, and... a Garlic Bread ($9).
+A long-standing shop that’s been run by the friendly Uncle Ho—whose full name is Fan Kwai-ho—since 1993, Tim Kee is big on nostalgia and simplicity.
+There are only three offerings on the menu: A large bánh mì ($76) that can be shared between four people, a small bánh mì ($39) that is perfect for one, and... a garlic bread ($9).

-Tim Kee’s bánh mì are traditional to a fault, a soft yet crispy baguette packed full of pickled shredded carrots, thin slices of tomato and cucumber, and a combination of four kinds of pork cold cuts: roasted pork belly, pâté-coated pork slices, boiled pig’s knuckle slices, and deep-fried pork slices.
+Tim Kee’s bánh mì are traditional to a fault.
+Expect a soft yet crispy baguette packed full of pickled carrots, slices of tomato and cucumber, and a combination of four kinds of cold cuts: roasted pork belly, pâté-coated pork slices, boiled pig’s knuckle slices, and deep-fried pork slices.
 Like your sandwiches with a bit of heat?
 Just ask, and you’ll quickly want a Vietnamese bia to wash down the fresh chillies hidden inside the hearty roll.